- OK, the contain of the further state of the project was leaked... But all tracks here have been taken untouched from older sequences and were supposed to receive a fresh new mix if 2Pac would have decided to finalize the project... so the best thing could be to give new fanmade/professional mixes/

 - Jan. - Sept.
-1995 : project of a Me Against The World lost tracks compilation companion, soon turned into a compilation album to make people wait until 2Pac would be freed and able to record new material.
+1995 : project of a Me Against The World lost tracks compilation album to make people wait until 2Pac would be freed and able to record new material.

-- Firstly titled "B-Sides", it then became a project of "Album IV" with the title "When I Get Free : 92-96 Lost Trax", "R U Still Down", "When I Get Free produced by Dr. Dre", and finally "R U Still Down" again, before being shelved because 2Pac started to record tracks with Death Row for an album initially titled...
-"When I Get Free"...
+- Firstly titled "B-Sides", it then became a project of "Album IV" with the title "When I Get Free : 92-96 Lost Trax", "R U Still Down", "When I Get Free produced by Dr. Dre", and finally "R U Still Down" again, before being merged into the project of a new album titled "When I Get Free" when 2Pac knew he was about to be freed.
+After a few days of recording at Death Row the album was still titled "When I Get Free"... but only two songs of the compilation will be re-recorded.

 - Sources : DAT #PO781746, handwritten tracklists.

 #### - OK, the contain of the further state of the project was leaked...
-But all tracks here have been taken untouched from older sequences and were very probably supposed to receive a refreshing new mix if 2Pac would have decided to finalize the project... so the best thing could be to give new fanmade/professional mixes/blunts in the vibe of Daz/Dre's work on Murder Was The Case or Me Against the World last mixes...
+But all tracks here have been taken untouched from older sequences and were supposed to receive a fresh new mix if 2Pac would have decided to finalize the project... so the best thing could be to give new fanmade/professional mixes/blunts in the vibe of Daz/Dre and other planned producer work...
 GIVE US IDEAS TO REMIX/REMAKE ALL THESE TRACKS TO ACCOMPLISH THE KIND OF PROJECT 2PAC WANTED. ####

 - My Block (The Show Alternate Mix) feat.
 Richie Rich (backing)